 - Feel safe and valued

 - Feel, express and manage a range of positive and negative emotions

 - Form and maintain trusting relationships with others

+- Know what is needed for good physical health and mental wellbeing (DfE, 2021)

 - Learn and achieve

 - Cope with change and uncertainty

 - Enjoy friendships

 - Feel a sense of belonging

 - Develop talents, social and life skills

-- Meet challenges, solve problems build resilience
+- Meet challenges, solve problems build resilience.

-In addition to promoting positive mental health and wellbeing, we aim to recognise and respond to mental ill health and poor wellbeing through additional and/or specialist support.
+In addition to promoting positive mental health and well-being, we aim to recognise and respond to mental ill health and poor well-being through additional and/or specialist support.
 We understand that anyone and everyone may need additional support.
 Positive mental health is everybody's responsibility and we all have a role to play.